rtmigo/mavence/README.md

 ## Keep in mind

-If sending a package fails for any reason, try to edit meta-data.
 Sonatype servers do not return meaningful error responses.
-They can simply return a "server error" code, or accept the package but silently ignore it.
+They can return a generic "500 Internal Server Error" code, or accept the file, but never publish it as a maven package.

+If publishing a package fails for any reason, the problem may be in the meta data.
+Something does not match with something: package name, authors, signatures.

 ## Publishing